 Here’s an example:

-A quiz like this preys on your audience’s competitive side, whereas a personality quiz attracts their curiosity.
+A quiz like this preys on your audience’s competitive side, while a personality quiz attracts their curiosity.
 Both are powerful, and both could be relevant to you and your audience.
-It’s important to get clear on which lead quiz you’re building because everything that comes next (questions, messaging, outcomes) relies on this.
+It’s important to get clear on which lead quiz you’re building because everything that comes next relies on this.